Using React DOM in Expo native apps

 Edit this page

-Learn about rendering React DOM elements in Expo native apps.
+Learn about rendering React DOM components in Expo native apps using the 'use dom' directive.

 Expo offers a novel approach to work with modern web code directly in a native app via the 'use dom' directive.
 This enables incremental migration for an entire website to a universal app by moving on a per-component basis.